dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 ## Exports

-Exports can be generated cluster-wide or at namespace level.
+Exports can be generated Cluster-wide or at namespace level.
 These exported sets of `.rdf` or `.json` files and schemas include the multi-tenancy namespace information.

-If a _Guardian of the Galaxy_ exports the whole cluster, a single folder containing the export data of all the namespaces in a single `.rdf` or `.json` file and a single schema will be generated.
+If a _Guardian of the Galaxy_ exports the whole Cluster, a single folder containing the export data of all the namespaces in a single `.rdf` or `.json` file and a single schema will be generated.

 {{% notice "note" %}}
 Guardians of a Namespace can trigger an Export for their namespace.